Open-core · MIT licensed

 - Codex / Gemini / Copilot: your user-scope AGENTS.md / GEMINI.md / instructions file, NOT the project root

-4. Confirm install with `pane keys list`.
+4. Confirm install with `pane key list`.
 This round-trips your key against the relay and prints { agent_id, name, key_prefix, ... } — proves the CLI is installed AND registration succeeded.

 5. Now exercise the round-trip end-to-end so I can see it work:

-- Create a simple two-way pane — a small HTML artifact with a text input and a submit button that posts an event back to you (use whatever shape `pane create` and the SKILL.md describe; the simplest "hello" form is fine).
+- Create a simple two-way pane — a small inline HTML template with a text input and a submit button that emits an event back to you with `pane.emit("hello", {msg})` (use whatever shape `pane create --help` and the SKILL.md describe; the simplest "hello" form is fine).

-- Print the resulting pane URL and ask me to open it.
+- Print the resulting pane URL (`urls.humans[0]`) and ask me to open it.

 - When I submit, show me the structured event payload you received.
 That's the "aha" moment — confirms the full round-trip works.

-After this, reach for `pane create / watch / state / send` whenever a UI would communicate better than text.
-Run `pane <cmd> --help` for authoritative options.
+After this, reach for `pane create / show / send / watch` (and `pane template …` to reuse UIs) whenever a UI would communicate better than text.
+Run `pane <command> --help` for authoritative options.

 Under the hood